webability-go/xamboo/README.md

 > Uses XCore 0.0.2
 - Moved servers/cache.go to xcore
 - Remasterization of all directories and place of code, more logical. "servers" and "context" are now into engine.
   "core" disappears, "config" is separated, creation of "log" and "stat" as intependant code.
-  The core as itsel is renamed "runner"
+The core as itself is renamed "runner"

 V0.0.4 - 2018-12-05
 -----------------------